ecarjat/DShotRMT_NEO/README.md

 Values below `DSHOT_THROTTLE_MIN` correspond to special commands for the ESC, which enable things like extended telemetry, 3D mode, or motor beeping.
 See `DShotRMT.h` for a complete list of commands.

-*Note: To arm the ESC, a value of `INITIAL_THROTTLE` or `DSHOT_CMD_MOTOR_STOP` must be sent for a specified ammount of time.
+*Note: To arm the ESC, a value of `INITIAL_THROTTLE` or `DSHOT_CMD_MOTOR_STOP` must be sent for a specified amount of time.
 It varies from firmware to firmware.
 For example, with BlueJay, it is 300ms.*

 The library currently does **not** automate dshot value transmission, so `send_dshot_value()` must be run at least every 10 milliseconds *(Betaflight ESCs do it around every 2ms)*.
 It is recommended to set up a [freeRTOS task](https://www.freertos.org/taskandcr.html) to handle this process.
 This is preferred over an ISR because tasks are non-blocking.
 An ISR on a timer *may* work, but its blocking nature may result in undesirable behavior.